Children's Health Volume 124 | Issue 8 | August 2016

 Methods: Linear regression models using a reference-free correction to account for cellular composition were employed to determine CpG loci affected by arsenic levels.

-Results: Total arsenic measured in maternal urine during the second trimester was not associated with methylation in the placenta, while arsenic levels quantified through maternal toenail collected at birth were associated with methylation at a single CpG loci (p = 4.1 × 10–8).
-Placenta arsenic levels were associated with 163 differentially methylated loci (FDR < 0.05), with 11 probes within the LYRM2 gene reaching genome-wide significance (p < 10–8).
+Results: Total arsenic measured in maternal urine during the second trimester was not associated with methylation in the placenta, whereas arsenic levels quantified through maternal toenail collected at birth were associated with methylation at a single CpG locus (p = 4.1 × 10–8).
+Placenta arsenic levels were associated with 163 differentially methylated loci (false discovery rate < 0.05), with 11 probes within the LYRM2 gene reaching genome-wide significance (p < 10–8).
 Measurement of LYRM2 mRNA levels indicated that methylation was weakly to moderately correlated with expression (r = 0.15, p < 0.06).
 In addition, we identified pathways suggesting changes in placental cell subpopulation proportions associated with arsenic exposure.

-Conclusions: These data demonstrate the potential for arsenic, even at levels commonly experienced in a US population, to have effects on the DNA methylation status of specific genes in the placenta and thus supports a potentially novel mechanism for arsenic to impact long-term children’s health.
+Conclusions: These data demonstrate the potential for arsenic, even at levels commonly experienced in a U.S. population, to have effects on the DNA methylation status of specific genes in the placenta and thus supports a potentially novel mechanism for arsenic to affect long-term children’s health.